 Whether you’re just adding highlights, going for a trendy ombre or planning an all-over color transformation, here are our top tips on how to take care of bleached and dyed hair.

-How to Prep Your Hair for Color
+How to Prep Your Hair for Bleaching

 Since bleaching and dyeing can be damaging to your hair, starting with the healthiest hair possible will yield better results.
 Before you take the plunge, follow these tips.